-Some people’s knee-jerk reactions to market turmoil may be to sell off in a panic; others may see it as an opportunity to go on a stock-buying spree.
+When domestic and economic policies are in flux, it’s not unusual to see market volatility.
+Some people’s knee-jerk reactions may be to sell off in a panic; others may see it as an opportunity to go on a stock-buying spree.
 But while your balances may be impacted now, the goals that you’re investing for, such as retirement, are likely to be far off.
 “It’s crucial to not let a euphoric market lead to poor buying decisions, or a down market lead to poor selling decisions,” says Matt Shapiro, CFP®, a financial planner with LearnVest Planning Services.
 “Don’t let short-term market swings influence your long-term plan.”

 So rather than focus on today’s volatility, consider making your decisions based on your objectives, your desired timeline and your comfort level with risk.
 Then periodically take a look at your asset allocation (such as once a year or whenever a major life event occurs) to make sure it still reflects your financial goals.

 An emergency fund is there to be your safety net.

 Emergency savings are there to cover, well, emergencies.
 So no matter how the market performs, if you keep a rainy day fund in a traditional savings account you’ll know you have cash on hand to help prevent you from blowing your budget in a bind.
 At the very least, you should aim to have one month of your take-home pay stashed away, then build to about six months.
 Unsure of how much is right for your situation?
 Read some emergency-fund guidelines here.